nputnam-hu/summer-bootcamp/final_project/spam/skeleton/README.md

 In addition, we will also be using gmail's API to get the perfect test subject for our practice spam filter: our own emails (and spam emails) which will let us see how well the program stacks up against the algorithms google has running.
 Remember API stands for **Aplication Programmer Interface** and is how we can communicate with other programs in our program.
 In this case, we will work through the gmail API (for more info see: [Resources](https://github.com/nputnam-hu/summer-bootcamp/edit/master/final_project/spam/skeleton/README.md#Resources)) to get the content of the email message from the given gmail account and format it such that our classifier can classify it.

-To get started coding, go on to the Problems sections
+To get started coding, go on to the Problems section!

 ## Problems
 ##### `spam_classifier.py`